 The Importance of Software Architecture in Big Data Systems

 Many types of software systems, including big data applications, lend them themselves to highly incremental and iterative development approaches.
 In essence, system requirements are addressed in small batches, enabling the delivery of functional releases of the system at the end of every increment, typically once a month.
 The advantages of this approach are many and varied.
 Perhaps foremost is the fact that it constantly forces the validation of requirements and designs before too much progress is made in inappropriate directions.
 Ambiguity and change in requirements, as well as uncertainty in design approaches, can be rapidly explored through working software systems, not simply models and documents.
-Necessary modifications can be carried out efficiently and cost-effectively through refactoring before code becomes too 'baked' and complex to easily change.
-This posting, the second in a series addressing the software engineering challenges of big data, explores how the nature of building highly scalable, long-lived big data applications influences iterative and incremental design approaches.
+Necessary modifications can be carried out efficiently and cost-effectively through refactoring before code becomes too "baked" and complex to easily change.
+This blog post at the SEI Blog by Ian Gorton of the SEI, the second in a series addressing the software engineering challenges of big data, explores how the nature of building highly scalable, long-lived big data applications influences iterative and incremental design approaches.
+None

 Iterative, incremental development approaches are embodied in agile development methods, such as XP and Scrum.
 While the details of each approach differ, the notion of evolutionary design is at the core of each.
 Agile software architects eschew large, planned design efforts (also known as Big Design Up Front), in lieu of just enough design to meet deliverable goals for an iteration.
 Design modifications and improvements occur as each iteration progresses, providing on-going course corrections to the architecture and ensuring that only features that support the current targeted functionality are developed.